Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/manage-microsoft-365-passwords.md

 Para obtener más información e instrucciones de configuración, vea [Azure AD SSPR with password writeback](/azure/active-directory/active-directory-passwords-writeback) (SSPR de Azure AD con escritura diferida de contraseñas).

 >[!Note]
->Actualice a la última versión de Azure AD Connect para garantizar que tiene la mejor experiencia posible y nuevas características cuando se publican.
-Para obtener más información, vea [Instalación personalizada de Azure AD Connect](/azure/active-directory/connect/active-directory-aadconnect-get-started-custom).
+>Upgrade to the latest version of Azure AD Connect to ensure the best possible experience and new features as they are released.
+For more information, see [Custom installation of Azure AD Connect](/azure/active-directory/connect/active-directory-aadconnect-get-started-custom).
 >

 ## <a name="simplify-password-resets"></a>Simplificar los restablecimientos de contraseña